Nemersys/ruby-devcamp-portfolio/README.md

 # Devcamp Portfolio App

->This is a Ruby on Rails app tjat aççpws users to create their own portfolios.
+> This is a Ruby on Rails app that allows users to create their own portfolios.

 ### Features